Let's talk about logos

 Many isotypes are allegorical or tell a story related to the brand they represent.

-They are generally used in large international companies with long trajectories, whose products or services are deeply rooted in people, and the mere presence of the isotype indicates prestige, quality and institutional strength, and for this reason they generate in people the need to acquire them.
+In these cases, the mere presence of the isotype indicates prestige, quality and institutional solidity, and that is why they generate in people the need to acquire them.

 Isotypes can be pictographic or typographic symbols.